Georgia Aquarium in Atlanta, Georgia

 Where is the Georgia Aquarium?

-Yes, covered and rooftop parking is available at the official Georgia Aquarium parking deck, located at 357 Luckie Street, NW Atlanta, GA 30313.
-Entrances are located on Luckie Street and Ivan Allen Jr. Boulevard.
-Discounted parking for Aquarium guests is $11 for members and $12 for non-members.
-The general parking rate is $17.
+Parking is $25 for general parking.
+Covered and rooftop parking is available at the official Georgia Aquarium parking deck; entrances are located on Luckie Street and Ivan Allen Jr. Boulevard.

 What are the hours for the Georgia Aquarium?

-Standard operating hours are Monday – Friday 9 a.m. to 6 p.m. and Saturday – Sunday 8 a.m. to 8 p.m.
+When booking your tickets, check the operating hours in the operating calendar above for your target date range.
 They have extended hours during the summer and holidays, and will occasionally close the aquarium early for private events.
-The last ticket sold and entry is one hour before closing.
+The last entry is one hour before closing.

 Can I bring a stroller?